-There is nothing wrong to say that relational database has been served as one of the strong groundwork for a very large number of applications.
+There is nothing wrong to say that the relational database has been served as one of the strong groundwork for a very large number of applications.
 In the present scenario, PostgreSQL doesn’t need any introduction as it is widely accepted as one of the best relational databases.
 It was developed in the year 1980 by UC Berkeley.
 Presently it is a very popular technology with a very large number of highly satisfied users.
 Because a lot of other technologies have come into existence, many people are comparing it with others.
 One of its prime competitors is PostgreSQL.

 A very large number of experts say both are equal in several aspects.
 Actually, they both have their own pros and cons associated with them.
 There are several assumptions that some of the other technologies are better than PostgreSQL and one of its prime competitors is MongoDB.
 In this post, we will put some spotlight on both these technologies to help you understand both.

-It is a well-known fact that demand of users is changing at a very fast speed.
-Even after making a lot of efforts, businesses in the present scenario are able to cater the needs of clients.
+It is a well-known fact that the demand of users is changing at a very fast speed.
+Even after making a lot of efforts, businesses in the present scenario are able to cater to the needs of clients.
 When it comes to databases, businesses always want to have something which can be trusted for the long run.
-In a true sense, both MongoDB and PostgreSQL are capable to cater a lot of needs but there are several differences between them.
+In a true sense, both MongoDB and PostgreSQL are capable to cater to a lot of needs but there are several differences between them.
 One of the prime issues in today’s world is businesses have to work with both structured as well as unstructured data and thus they want to implement something that is really helpful in this matter.
-This is one of the leading reasons that why some non-relational databases such as MongoDB are gaining a lot of popularity.
+This is one of the leading reasons why some non-relational databases such as MongoDB are gaining a lot of popularity.
 They are actually capable to cater all the needs of novel applications and thus ensure reliability in the businesses.

 It is a well-known and in fact, a best Relational Database Management system known for its efficiency.
 The best part about it is its open-source nature.
 It is because of no other reason than this, many organizations adopt it.
 Actually, they can customize the same as per needs as it’s an open-source approach.
 Currently, PostgreSQL is controlled by PostgreSQL Global Development.
 There are a very large number of contributors as well as organizations that are a part of it.
 This is one of the major factors that contribute to its success.
 The best thing about this database is it considers SQL for storing the data into the tables and for accessing the database.